 Checklists can make your resolutions not just SMART but intelligent (especially when done on paper) by ensuring that your plan will work.
 The checklist method of goal-making is simply breaking down each resolution with a checklist of steps that will help you achieve the overarching goal.

 - Specific: Pay attention to the words you choose when writing your list.
 Start each item not just with an action verb, but with an actionable verb.
 For example, let’s say your goal is to recycle more, but you aren’t sure about the recycling rules in your area.
 Instead of the goal to "research recycling rules," be specific and write down "visit BeReycled.org for a list of recyclable items to print."

 - Measurable: When you’re specific in your checklist, you also increase the odds of making your goals measurable.
 Who’s to say when you’re finished “researching” recycling rules?
 But you’ll know when you’ve printed a list of recyclable items.
 After you’ve written out your resolution checklists, thumb through all the pages and ask yourself at every point how you’ll know when each item is complete.
 If your answer is ever “I don’t know,” rephrase the item.

 - Achievable: The checklist method helps you spot gaps in your goal-making so you’re not trying to go from 0 to 60 without a proper warm-up.
 The American Psychological Association recommends changing one behavior at a time, and checklists by nature are oriented toward exactly that—one item at a time.

-On a more practical level, for items on your list that you’re resistant to finishing, assign a time limit.
-“If it’s something you’re really dreading, you could do it for just five or 10 minutes,” Thomas says.
+For items on your list that you’re resistant to finishing, assign a time limit.
+“If it’s something you’re really dreading, you could do it for just five or 10 minutes,” author and productivity expert Maura Nevel Thomas says.
 “Once we get started, we usually keep going—and if you don’t, you’ve still met your time goal with this bite-sized chunk.”